bioidiap/bob.bio.base/doc/legacy.rst

 A similar wrapper is available for the legacy :py:mod:`bob.bio.base` Extractor.
 It is the :py:class:`~bob.bio.base.transformer.ExtractorTransformer`.
 It maps the :py:meth:`Transformer.transform` method to the :py:meth:`~bob.bio.base.extractor.__call__` of the legacy Extractor.

-Here is an example showing how to create a :py:class:`Transformer` from a legacy Extractor (Linearize, from bob.bio.base):
+Here is an example showing how to create a Transformer from a legacy Extractor (Linearize, from bob.bio.base):

 .. code-block:: python